Amortized Vine Copulas for High-Dimensional Density and Information Estimation

 \subsection{MI Benchmark Numbers}

-For completeness, Table~\ref{tab:mi_appendix} reports the exact mean absolute MI errors corresponding to the bivariate method comparison in Figure~\ref{fig:info_results_composite}(a).
-The appendix MI baselines include Gaussian, KSG, MINE, InfoNCE, the Nguyen--Wainwright--Jordan (NWJ) variational bound, and MINDE (Mutual Information Neural Diffusion Estimation).
+For completeness, Table~\ref{tab:mi_appendix} reports the exact mean absolute MI errors for the bivariate synthetic-copula comparison discussed in the main text.
+The appendix MI baselines include Gaussian, KSG, MINE, InfoNCE, the Nguyen--Wainwright--Jordan (NWJ) variational bound \citep{nguyen2010estimating}, and MINDE (Mutual Information Neural Diffusion Estimation).